Making Space for ....

 Deepened connections with others and the creator,

-Created a personal action plan to inspire you
+Create a take-away to inspire you

 at home.